 BESANT, Annie

 BESANT, Annie (née Wood).
 London 1.10.1847 — Adyar (Madras) 19.9.1933.
 British Theosophist.
-Daughter of William Page Wood and Emily Morris, a family of Irish origin.
+Daughter of William Burton Persse Wood (1816–1852) and Emily Morris, an English-Irish family.
 Lost early her father, educated privately in England, Germany and France.
 Married Rev. Frank Besant (d.
 1917) in 1867, but was legally separated from him in 1872.
+They had two children.
 For many years she worked in Labour and Socialist movements in Britain.
 In 1880 joined the Theosophical Society and became a devoted pupil of Madame Blavatsky.
 Travelled much around the world on behalf of this society, whose President she was in 1907-33.
 She founded in Benares the Central Hindu College in 1898 and the Central Hindu Girls’ College in 1904, and became a co-founder of Benares Hindu University, which then conferred her a Dr.Litt.

 Publications: A great number of Theosophical books, joint-author in a few translations, e.g. the Bhagavadgītā (5th rev. ed.
 1904), books about Indian politics, etc.

-Sources: Who Was Who 1929-40; Buckland, Dictionary; *Wikipedia (with several photos and further refrences).
+Sources: Who Was Who 1929-40; Buckland, Dictionary; Wikipedia (long article with several photos and further references).

 image_print